Sportsboom Logo

 Tottenham Hotspur FC v Brighton & Hove Albion FC - Premier League by Visionhaus | Getty Images

 Former Everton and Burnley boss Sean Dyche was a serious contender to be the new Nottingham Forest boss, but the club did a late U-turn when former Tottenham Hotspur manager Ange Postecoglou made himself available, Sportsboom can exclusively reveal.
+For fans looking to back their favorite teams, including Nottingham Forest, check out the top football betting sites in UK for the latest odds and promotions.

 Our sources understand that Australian Postecoglou was playing his cards close to his chest having been sacked by Spurs at the end of last season.